Danish Museum will close for a month

-ELK HORN - Elk Horn’s Museum of Danish America (2212 Washington Street) will close to visitors for an estimated four weeks beginning January 10 and lasting through mid-February in order to complete building-wide updates to the interior finishes.
+ELK HORN - Elk Horn’s Museum of Danish America, 2212 Washington Street, will close to visitors for an estimated four weeks beginning Jan.
+10 and lasting through mid-February in order to complete building-wide updates to the interior finishes.
 The carpeting, which covers most of the building’s 28,000 square feet, is original — having been installed in 1994.

 “Thanks to the generosity of a forward-thinking donor, we received a legacy gift which will allow us to refresh the flooring, change some gallery walls, and reconfigure a few office spaces,” said Executive Director Tova Brandt.
 “It is easiest for all involved and considerate to our guests to complete the work as quickly as possible during a traditionally slow period for tourism.”